In the Bible, the number 17 signifies complete and perfect victory.

 For those who might be unfamiliar, people had become so wicked (except for Noah who remained God-fearing) that God washed the earth clean and began again through Noah and his family and all the animals he’d brought on board.

-Significance of The Number 17 in the New Testament
+The Meaning of 17 in the New Testament

 In the book of 1 Corinthians, when love is mentioned for the 17th time, the apostle Paul is saying it is the greatest of gifts. (biblestudy.org)